Eccles Shorrock: Post 1860s

 Eccles Shorrock came out of the 1860s a success in everything he lent himself towards; this considering the great adversities that had befallen him during the decade.
 Despite all of these trials that he had to face he had pretty much made his legacy and the India Mill Company was on a strong footing to start the 1870s.
 By 1871 the India Mill had been equipped with machinery and could start production.
 An 1871 census record of the Low Hill estate read that Eccles Shorrock was the landowner, cotton spinning and manufacturer that employs 630 males, 652 Women, 122 males under 13, 102 females under 13 for a total of 1,505 employees to the India Mill Company.
 By 1876, these census figures would have certainly increased at a significant amount.

 In May 1874, there was full-time working and ever increasing sales which made it the perfect time for Eccles Shorrock to found his new cotton mill company "India Mills (Darwen) Cotton Spinning Company".
 Also during this year Eccles Shorrock had been elected as the chairman of the "North East Liberal Association", this experience had greatly influenced Shorrock and piqued his interest in matters of politics.
 During Shorrock's time with the North East Liberal Association he had the opportunity to make acquaintance and connection with many prominent people in the "Liberal Party"; for instance he had made contact with Lord Cavendish who would later succeed Gladstone as the leader of their party.

 Eccles Shorrock and the India Mills Cotton Spinning Company would get through to 1876 successfully but 1877 was a different story.
 In 1877, a recession hit England and this time Shorrock and the India Mills would not dodge the financial stresses that lay ahead.
 The recession was the result of a number of things: firstly, the Russo-Turkish War had ignited that year and destabilized the economy, not only England but in all of Europe, next there was discontent over taxation within England that caused businesses and investors to be wary about taking risks, and lastly the Import/Export duties that the English manufacturers had to endure was not helping the situation.
 England imposed no tariffs on goods imported from France but France had imposed excruciatingly high tariffs on English goods.
-This of course had negatively effected Shorrock and the India Mills Cotton Spinning Company along with other entire industries within England.
+This of course had negatively affected Shorrock and the India Mills Cotton Spinning Company along with other entire industries within England.